dmytroshytyi-6WIND/DOSIOS/README.md

 3. dd if=dosiOS-2102.img of=/dev/sdX
 ```

-After booting from usb drive you will be in "cloud image" of dosiOS.
+After booting from usb drive you will be in "cloud image" of DOSIOS.

 ```
 Login: tmpuser